SSEH3393 Professional Practice Part 1

 - Students are able to (1) demonstrate an understanding of the requirements of employment in a SSEH-related workplace acquired through undertaking a practicum placement in industry; (2) describe the job application process and apply the practical skills of self-auditing, job searching, job application preparation and interview techniques to the employment process; and (3) identify transition issues relevant to, and the cultural change required by, the new employee.

-- Typically this unit is assessed in the following way: assessment continuing.
+- Indicative assessments in this unit are as follows: assessment continuing.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.